fastlane/fastlane/fastlane/docs/Codesigning/Troubleshooting.md

 ## Xcode project

+Make sure to follow [XcodeProject.md](XcodeProject.md) on how to properly set up your project.

 A check list on what you should verify on your Xcode project

 1. Make sure to have consistent code signing settings across your targets